ChristerNilsson/2022-007-StateLab/README.md

 ## Basic Settings
 ![Settings](Clock2.PNG)
 * Choose reflection and bonus times
-* Click Advanced to choose times between 60 hour and 1 second, as well as handicap
+* Click Advanced to choose times between 60 hours and one second, as well as handicap
 * Click ok to start play

 ## Advanced Settings